False Statements and Fraudulent Debt Collection

 to acknowledge that you owe the money!
 This is very important if the debt is

-can sue on it.
-All states have statutes of limitations on debt collecting.
+All states have statutes of limitations on debt actions.
 Few

 states are more than six years.
 Many are less.
-You can extend this limitation
+For instance, the statute in

 In fact, you do not even need a lawyer to